Simpert

-He rebuilt the Basilica of St. Afra and others.
+He rebuilt the Basilica of St. Afra's and others.
 While he was bishop, he remained abbot of Murbach, ruling at the same time the diocese and the monastery.
-He died on 13 October 807, and was buried at St Afra's church.
+He died on 13 October 807 and was buried at St Afra's church.
 Since 1624, he has been a secondary patron of Augsburg, his cultus having been approved in 1468.